arun-gupta/mistral-playground/README.md

 > 💡 **Tip**: Right-click the "Open in GitHub Codespaces" button and select "Open in new tab" for the best experience.

-A modern, developer-friendly full-stack application for exploring and experimenting with open AI models, with a primary focus on Mistral AI's powerful models.
+A modern, developer-friendly full-stack application for exploring and experimenting with both local and hosted AI models.
 Built with performance and usability in mind, this playground provides comprehensive tools to understand model capabilities, performance characteristics, and real-world applications.
-It offers comprehensive support for popular open source AI models including Llama, Gemma, and DialoGPT, making it a versatile platform for model exploration and comparison.
+It offers support for popular open source AI models (Mistral, Llama, Gemma, DialoGPT) and hosted models (OpenAI, Anthropic, Google), making it a versatile platform for model exploration and comparison.

 ## 🎯 **Key Features**

 ### **Model Management & Inference**
-- **Multi-Model Support**: Run various open models locally with optimized inference
+- **Multi-Model Support**: Run both local and hosted models with optimized inference
+- **Hosted Models Integration**: Seamless access to OpenAI, Anthropic, and Google models
-- **Smart Model Manager**: Download, manage, and monitor models with real-time status tracking
+- **Smart Model Manager**: Download, manage, and monitor local models with real-time status tracking
 - **Performance Analytics**: Detailed metrics for model performance, token usage, and latency
 - **Comparison Engine**: Compare responses from multiple models side-by-side with prepared test scenarios
+- **CPU Compatibility**: Optimized for CPU-only environments with automatic fallbacks

 ### **Advanced Capabilities**
 - **RAG Mode**: Upload documents and generate grounded answers using Retrieval-Augmented Generation